SalmonMode/salmonmode.github.io/_posts/2020-12-16-prisoners-dilemma-in-testing.md

 When I say the word "reckless", it seems like a strong word.
 But I can think of no better word to describe their behavior.

-I don't want to imply the programmers, or even the managers, have any malicious intent, are actually incompetent, or are aware that they are acting recklessly.
+I don't want to imply the programmers, or even the managers, have any malicious intent, are aware that they are acting recklessly, or are somehow bad people.
 Nor do I want to imply the programmers would only be interested in giving the appearance of productivity (that would likely be boring for them).
-In my experience, they are usually just unaware of the consequences of these actions, because the system itself discourages testers from speaking out, and a solution for the problem isn't exactly apparent.
+In my experience, they are usually just unaware of the consequences of these actions, because the system itself discourages testers from speaking out, the developers are just doing as they're told, and a solution for the problem isn't exactly apparent.

 Sure, there's some programmers and managers who may not be cut out for this line of work, and may be apathetic when informed of these issues.
 But, in my experience, most become genuinely concerned, and want to work with you once informed.
+If they don't show concern or a desire to fix it, that's your queue to polish up your resume.

 # Restoring Balance